 Applicants to either the Certificate or M.A. program in Conflict Management must submit the following as soon as possible:

-- Graduate Application Form: The Institute for Conflict Management offers graduate programs with two course cycles per academic year, Fall Semester and Spring Semester.
-Although we have a rolling admission, we encourage all candidates to complete the online graduate application at least 4-6 weeks before courses begin.
+- Graduate Application Form: The Institute for Conflict Management offers graduate programs with two entry points per academic year, August (fall semester) and January (spring semester.)
+Although we offer rolling admission, all candidates are encouraged to complete the online graduate application at least 4-6 weeks before courses begin.

-- Application Fee: A non-refundable $50 application fee must be submitted by check before the application is evaluated by the admissions committee.
+- Application Fee: A non-refundable $50 application fee must be submitted before the application is evaluated by the admissions committee.

-- References: Each applicant is required to submit two references: personal, professional and/or academic.
+- References: Each applicant is required to submit two references.
 Click here for Graduate Reference Form.

-- On-Campus Interview: After all application documents are received and academic requirements are met, the program director and academic committee will ask you to come on campus for an interview.
+- On-Campus Interview: After all application documents are received and academic requirements are met, an on-campus interview will be scheduled.

 To check your application status please contact Danielle Nichols at 615.966.7226 or email@example.com .